← Back to all posts

 10. The Photo-Op Party

-If you know you want great photos, design the party around that.
-A balloon arch.
-A "ONE" banner.
-A coordinated outfit for the baby.
+If you know you want great photos, design the party around that: a balloon arch, a "ONE" banner, a coordinated outfit for the baby.
 Hire a photographer for an hour (or designate the friend with the best phone camera) and build the afternoon around capturing the moment.

 The rest of the party can be casual.
 The point is that you walk away with a handful of stunning images that capture who your family is at this exact moment in time.

+RSVP tracking is the feature that saved my sanity.
+Guests respond with Attending, Maybe, or Declined right from the invitation, no account and no app required, and I watched my headcount update in real time, so I knew exactly how much food and drink to order per guest.
 I also used the RSVP notes field to ask "Any allergies or dietary restrictions for you or your little one?"
-Turns out two of the toddlers in our group have dairy allergies.
-I would have served them cake they could not eat if I had not thought to ask.
+That is how I found out two of the toddlers in our group have dairy allergies.
+I would have handed them cake they could not eat otherwise.

-• The "What to Bring" section on our event page kept us from ending up with twelve packages of diapers.
-I listed specific things like "a favorite board book to add to her library" and people loved having direction.
+A few other features earned their keep.
+Broadcast messaging let me nudge everyone who had not responded without pestering the people who already had.
+The "What to Bring" section on our event page kept us from drowning in twelve packages of diapers, because I listed specific things like "a favorite board book to add to her library" and people loved having direction.
+And I added my sister and my husband as co-hosts so they could manage the guest list and send updates, which meant I was not the single point of contact for everything.

 Create your first birthday invitation on Lemonvite and send it in minutes.
 One year down.
 You have earned this party.